diyhue/diyHue/README.md

 01-Apr-2017
  - fix scheduler delete bug
  - add cron job file, now "My routines" from application are working.
 Still issues with "Wake up" and "Go to sleep"
- - add rgbw sketch for "Dream Color" wifi RGBW bulb
+ - add rgbw sketch for "Dream Color" wifi RGBW bulb 07-Apr-2017
+ - Major changes and improvements.
+Color processing is made now by light instead of bridge, for this reason lights must be also updated.
+ - Was created first sensor concept skech that run in light sleep mode.

 Contributions are welcomed
 Credits: probonopd